KreosCode/notes-not-beats/README.md

     - top / bottom / left / right
     - side, where the note / slider will appear

-*Note*: All notes are being written in the order from the first one to the last one expression1<br>
+*Note*: All notes are being written in the order from the first one to the last one<br>
+expression1<br>
 expression2<br>
 expression3<br>